Travix-International/travix-lock-manager/doc/API.md

 Useful when owners are represented as profile objects containing some unique property (like email).
     - [.delimiter] <code>String</code> <code> = &#x27;/&#x27;</code> - String delimiter used to split hierarchical keys.
     - [.AcquireError] <code>String</code> <code> = Error</code> - Constructor function creating error object to denote the "some locks cannot be acquired" error.
-Accepts 2 arguments: string message and array of failed locks.
+Accepts 2 arguments: string error message and array of failed locks.
+Each failed lock will contain conflict property pointing to the conflicting lock.
     - [.onacquire] <code>function</code> - A function called each time when new locks are acquired or existing locks are prolonged.
 Accepts one parameter: array of lock objects.
 If this function throws an error or returns a promise which eventually rejects,